 This policy also provides information on how you can instruct us if you prefer to limit the use of your personal information as well as the procedures that we have in place to safeguard your privacy.
 Please read this policy carefully to understand our views and practices regarding your personal data and how we will treat it.

 For the purpose of the Data Protection Act 1998, the data controller is OTS Solicitors.
-In relation to all your personal data that we hold, we will observe our obligations under the Data Protection Act 1998 and the Data Protection Principles.
+In relation to all your personal data that we hold, we will observe our obligations under the Data Protection Act 1998 and the General Data Protection Regulation 2018.

 INFORMATION WE MAY COLLECT FROM YOU